Music of Saint Kitts and Nevis

 The music of Saint Kitts and Nevis is known for a number of musical celebrations including Carnival (December 17 to January 3 on Saint Kitts).
 The last week in June features the St Kitts Music Festival, while the week-long Culturama on Nevis lasts from the end of July into early August.

 In addition, there are other festivals on the island of Saint Kitts.
 There is Inner City Fest in February in Molineaux Green Valley Festival usually around Whit Monday in the village of Cayon, Easterama around Easter (April) in the village of Sandy Point, Fest-Tab, around July-August in the village of Tabernacle, and La festival de Capisterre, around Independence Day in Saint Kitts and Nevis (19 September), in the Capisterre region.
 These celebrations typically feature parades, street dances and salsa, jazz, soca, calypso and steelpan music.

+The official genre of St. Kitts and Nevis is called Wilders / Wailaz / Jamband Music.
+It has a similarity to Soca Music (which originated in Trinidad and Tobago) but it is distinctly different in sound and origin.
+This music can be heard from the local bands which play on both islands during SugarMas, Culturama and other local activities.

 Traditional music

 The most well-known kind of traditional music is probably seasonal Christmas songs, though there also chanteys and other songs.
 Music is also a part of the Tea Meetings which are common on the island, featuring a pair of stentorian male singers in a competitive kind of performance in which hecklers play an important role.